daegalus/csrd/content.en/05-game-mastering/04-running-the-cypher-system.md

 * Cyphers should be temporary.
 Typically, a power is used once.
 Abilities or advantages that have a duration last from ten minutes to twenty-four hours (at most).
 * Manifest cyphers can take any form.
 Just make them appropriate to the genre.

-{{< hint info >}}
+> [!NOTE]
-Cyphers teach GMs to design different kinds of scenarios---ones in which the whole adventure isn't wrecked if a player has something that can solve a single problem (defeat a foe, read a mind, bypass a barrier, or whatever).
+> Cyphers teach GMs to design different kinds of scenarios---ones in which the whole adventure isn't wrecked if a player has something that can solve a single problem (defeat a foe, read a mind, bypass a barrier, or whatever).
 There should always be more to the adventure than one linchpin encounter, obstacle, foe, or secret.
-{{< /hint >}}

-{{< hint info >}}
+> [!NOTE]
-It's all right if players think of cyphers (especially manifest cyphers) as equipment or treasure.
+> It's all right if players think of cyphers (especially manifest cyphers) as equipment or treasure.
 You should choose points in the course of the story that are appropriate for awarding subtle cyphers, especially if the PCs aren't at their full capacity.
-{{< /hint >}}

 ## Artifacts